 - 1 large red pepper, seeded and cut into 1" dice

 - 1/4 tsp dried chili flakes, or more to taste

 - lime wedges

 - Mix together tamarind paste, water, fish sauce, lime juice and sugar.
 Set aside with peanuts.

 - Thaw shrimp by removing from package and placing in a bowl. place under running cold water until thawed.
 This will only take a few minutes.
 Peel, leaving tails on if desired.
 Pat dry with paper towel.

 - Clean and chop Bok Choy.
 Cut core off the bottom and cut in half lengthwise, then again into quarters.
+Rinse under cold water and dry.
 Chop into 1 inch pieces.
-Place in a bowl and cover with cool water.
-Agitate with your hand and let stand for 2 mins to let the sand/dirt sink to the bottom. scoop up Bok Choy and put into a strainer.

 - Core and cut cut red pepper into 1" pieces.
 Chop garlic and cut green onions into 1-2 inch pieces, using both white and green parts.
 Rinse cilantro and pick off leaves.